Category Archives: Financial Investing

 Here is a list of 10 things that you could do to not fall into the credit card trap.
 Read More

-You’ve worked hard to achieve a degree of financial success and have set aside non-registered investment funds as an inheritance for an adult child or a grandchild.
-You don’t want the tax burden and probate fees to reduce the legacy you’ll leave behind.
-Although you’re unlikely to ever need the money yourself, you’re concerned about the safety of your investments and having access to the funds should your circumstances change.
+Are you thinking about leaving an inheritance for your children and grandchildren?
+You’ve worked hard to achieve a degree of financial success and have set aside non-registered investment funds.
+These funds are an inheritance for an adult child or a grandchild.
+You don’t want the tax burden and probate fees to reduce the legacy.
+Although you’re unlikely to ever need the money yourself, you’re concerned about the safety of your investments.
+This means you want access to the funds should your circumstances change.
 Also, you’re in a high marginal tax bracket and are frustrated with paying significant annual taxes on the growth of these assets.

 Financial Planning for Children or Adults with Special Needs